Our Founder/President & C.E.O

 Sharon D. Berry

-Ms. Berry received her Master of Arts in n Counseling and Humanistic service from Montclair State University and her bachelor's degree in English and Secondary education from SUNY Cortland; she took courses in non- profit Management from Rutgers School of Business.
-She is a member of the National Association for the Advancement of Colored People, the NJ Association of Women Business Owners, and Phi Kappa Phi.
-Her goals for the next five years include becoming a licensed clinician and pursuing a Ph.D.
-In organizational development and non-profit management.
-She has two children Chia Lai and Kristian and resides in Middlesex Country.
+Ms. Berry holds a Master of Arts in Counseling and Humanistic Services from Montclair State University and a bachelor’s degree in English and Secondary Education from SUNY Cortland.
+She has also completed coursework in nonprofit management at Rutgers School of Business.
+Her professional affiliations include the National Association for the Advancement of Colored People, the New Jersey Association of Women Business Owners, and Phi Kappa Phi.

 Our Vision is to ‘Save the lives of children and Re-Direct them towards healthier lifestyles; while developing productive men and women who will pursue a better quality of life.”